-14.01 Irreparable Harm to Clients: Upon a finding by an investigatory panel Should the Chief Disciplinary Counsel reasonably believe based upon investigation of a Complaint that an attorney poses a substantial threat of irreparable harm to clients or prospective clients and be authorized or directed to do so by the Commission, the investigatory panel shall authorize Chief Disciplinary Counsel shall to seek the immediate interim suspension of the attorney.
-The Chief Disciplinary Counsel Commission shall file a petition with a district court of proper venue alleging immediate substantial threat of irreparable harm, and the district court shall, if the petition alleges facts that meet the evidentiary standard in Section-Rule 14.02, set a hearing within ten days.
-If the Chief Disciplinary CounselCommission, at the hearing, meets the evidentiary standard and burden of proof as established in Section Rule 14.02, the court shall enter an order without requiring bond, immediately suspending the attorney pending the final disposition of the Disciplinary Proceedings or the Disciplinary Action based on the conduct causing the harm.
+14.01.
+Irreparable Harm to Clients: Should the Chief Disciplinary Counsel reasonably believe based upon investigation of a Complaint that an attorney poses a substantial threat of irreparable harm to clients or prospective clients and be authorized or directed to do so by the Commission, the Chief Disciplinary Counsel shall seek the immediate interim suspension of the attorney.
+The Commission shall file a petition with a district court of proper venue alleging substantial threat of irreparable harm, and the district court shall, if the petition alleges facts that meet the evidentiary standard in Rule 14.02, set a hearing within ten days.
+If the Commission, at the hearing, meets the evidentiary standard and burden of proof as established in Rule 14.02, the court shall enter an order without requiring bond, immediately suspending the attorney pending the final disposition of the Disciplinary Proceedings or the Disciplinary Action based on the conduct causing the harm.
 The matter shall thereafter proceed in the district court as in matters involving temporary injunctions under the Texas Rules of Civil Procedure.
 If a temporary injunction is entered, the court may appoint a custodian under Part XIII.
 If, at the conclusion of all Disciplinary Proceedings and Disciplinary Actions, the Respondent is not found to have committed Professional Misconduct, the immediate interim suspension may not be deemed a "Sanction" for purposes of insurance applications or any other purpose.

-14.02 Burden of Proof and Evidentiary Standard: The Chief Disciplinary CounselCommission has the burden to prove the case for an interim suspension by a preponderance of the evidence.
+14.02.
+Burden of Proof and Evidentiary Standard: The Commission has the burden to prove the case for an interim suspension by a preponderance of the evidence.
 If proved by a preponderance of the evidence, any one of the following elements establishes conclusively that the attorney poses a substantial threat of irreparable harm to clients or prospective clients:

-A. Conduct by an attorney that includes all of the elements of a Serious Crime as defined in these rules.

-B. Three or more acts of Professional Misconduct, as defined in subsections (a) (2) (3) (4) (6) (7) (8) or (10) of Rule 8.04 of the Texas Disciplinary Rules of Professional Conduct, whether or not actual harm or threatened harm is demonstrated.
+- A. Conduct by an attorney that includes all of the elements of a Serious Crime as defined in these rules. - B. Three or more acts of Professional Misconduct, as defined in subsections (a) (2) (3) (4) (6) (7) (8) or (10) of Rule 8.04 of the Texas Disciplinary Rules of Professional Conduct, whether or not actual harm or threatened harm is demonstrated. - C. Any other conduct by an attorney that, if continued, will probably cause harm to clients or prospective clients.